Canadian sovereignty: The Saskatchewan First Act

 The Executive Council of Saskatchewan tabled the Saskatchewan First Bill in the provincial parliament on 1 November 2022, intending it to "confirm Saskatchewan's sovereign autonomy."
 The Attorney General and Minister of Justice, Bronwyn Eyre claimed the law would "help protect our economic growth and prosperity from intrusive federal policies that encroach upon our legislative sovereignty."
+The bill passed into the Saskatchewan First Act on 16 March 2023.

 The Federation of Sovereign Indigenous Nations opposed the bill, stating the Executive Council failed in its duty to consult.
 The Métis Nation—Saskatchewan unanimously rejected the Saskatchewan First Act, stating it "does nothing to advance or recognize Métis rights."